(1836 - 1903)

+He was in command of the Regiment in Maryland as senior officer.
 In the advance above the Lower Bridge on the afternoon of 17 September, he was "severely wounded" and relieved by Captain Diehl.

-The remainder of the War:
+The rest of the War

-After the War:
+After the War

 He served as register in bankruptcy 1867-1876.
 He was elected as a Republican to the Forty-fifth and Forty-sixth Congresses (March 4, 1877-March 3, 1881), but was not renominated in 1880.
-He then resumed the practice of law, and was President of the CitizensÌ National Bank of Towanda from 1897 until his death.
+He then resumed the practice of law, and was President of the Citizens" National Bank of Towanda from 1897 until his death.

-More on the Web:
+More on the Web

 Overton Township, Bradford County, Pennsylvania was formed in 1853, and is named for his father, also a lawyer (and later coal man).

-Death Date: 9/18/1903 Death Place: Towanda, PA Burial Place: Oak Hill Cemetery, Towanda, PA.
+9/18/1903 Towanda, PA; burial in Oak Hill Cemetery, Towanda, PA.